tibue99/ezcord/docs/examples/languages.rst

    - If you want to modify the English language file: ``ez_en.json``.
    - If you want to create a new language file: ``ez_[language].json``.

-   For example, if you want to create a French language file, the file name could be ``ez_fr.json``.
+   If you want to create a French language file, the file name could be ``ez_fr.json``.

 2. Search the :ref:`language files <language>` and find keys you want to override.